 Based on their common interests, they will be introduced to each other as suitable mentee and mentor

-They will meet every 2 weeks.
-In these mentee-mentor calls (around 30 minutes), Sam will help Joy evaluate their understanding of the new topics, and review their progress by providing constructive feedback.
-Joy will be given relevant exercises before these calls to help them apply new skills in their project.
-When needed, Joy and Sam will be able to connect with other experts and get consulted on their project.
+They will meet every 2nd week on mentee-mentor calls (around 30 minutes).
+Sam will help Joy evaluate their understanding of the new topics introduced in the program, and guide their progress by providing constructive feedback.
+Joy will be given assignments before these calls to help them apply new skills to their project.
+When needed, Joy and Sam will connect with other experts to invite consultation on their project.

-Joy will participate to online calls where relevant contents related to Open Life Science is shared and discussed with all participants of the program.
+Joy will participate in online training calls and share insights with other participants in the program.

-Sam will participate to mentoring training with topic-based discussions with other mentors aimed at enhancing their mentoring skills.
+Sam will also participate in mentor training calls and attend topic-based discussions with other mentors aimed at enhancing their mentoring skills.

-After the 15 weeks of the program, a self-evaluation survey will help Joy and Sam in positioning their knowledge in open science leadership before and after the program.
+A self-evaluation survey, mid-cohort survey and post-cohort survey will help Joy and Sam in positioning their knowledge in open science leadership before, during and after the program.